Avutzhan/leetcode/README.md

 # Algorithms and DS Interview Preparation

 I was learning algorithms and data structures with **Brute Force** method.
-Learned, read, solved all that i found about algorithms.
+Learned, read, solved all that I found about algorithms.
 Brute Force not effective and quick way of learning.

 I will try new method **Divide and Conquer**.
 This method must be quick and effective learning way.